kjcpaas/hotel-aggregator/docs/worklog.md

 We need to filter the hotel list returned by each supplier by the destination id.

 This should return a list of hotels.
 It is an empty list when not hotels are found with the destination id.

+## Merging individual records

+Now that we have completed the data cleaning for each supplier, we will now need to merge individual hotel records.

+The specification states that we aim to have *as complete information as possible*.

+Hence these considerations are taken into account when merging.

+- Hotel only is considered non-existent **if and only if** it is not in any of the supplier list.
+If it exists in at least one, we consider it as existent.
+- nil values have the **lowest priority when merging**
+- We will take the **longest** string as the most valid.
+We consider this as more "complete" information.
+In case of a tie, we choose randomly.
+- For numbers, we will take the one with **more precision**, i.e. more decimal places.
+In case of a tie, we choose randomly
+- For arrays, we will combine them and remove duplicates

+We will not use domain knowledge (which is missing from the given information) to test validity as is required more complex data analysis that the specifications don't ask for.

+Hence, if one supplier has the country "Japan" while the other has "Qatar", we will treat them **equally valid**.
+Otherwise, we will need to check the coordinates to figure out the correct country, which goes way beyond what the specifications ask, which goes way beyond what the specifications ask.
+Other fields have similar considerations and we will **not** handle those cases in this application.